-4.If you want the variable to be stored on the client only, select the Client Only option.
-This option is useful if the variable contains or involves a large dataset and you want to avoid possible performance slowdowns that might occur when data is transferred between client and server.
+4.In the Domain field, you can choose whether to store the variable on the client only, the server only, or on both (this is the default).
+The Client Only option is useful if the variable contains or involves a large dataset and you want to avoid possible performance slowdowns that might occur when data is transferred between client and server.

 5.Select an icon to help identify the new variable as belonging to a particular group.

 6.Click OK to finish.
 The variable is added as a global variable, and can be used in programming contexts.